 It is thanks to it being made from scratch and its simple ingredients that you can actually adapt this recipe to your liking.

 I have found that 3-4 small green chillies work for people with a lower spice tolerance and 6 is enough to give you a good challenge.
 Although, this can depend on the chillies that you buy.

 Vegan Thai green curry ingredients

 I love balancing out this vegan Thai green curry paste with earthy mushrooms and crisped up tofu to bring in some texture (oh, and protein too of course).

 The addition of chargrilled broccoli helps to add a crunch to the dish and compliments the herbs in the green curry paste.

-You could also sub out the tofu for some tempeh, or even a fake meat.
+You could also sub the tofu for some tempeh, or even fake meat.
 Have some fun with it and try experimenting with different vegetables, or think sustainably and use up whatever sorry looking veg you have in the back of the fridge that you are one day away from throwing out.
 Please don’t throw it out, it will be thankful to you for putting it inside such a glorious dish!

 Anyway, it’s now time to tantalise those tastebuds with this refreshingly zingy vegan Thai green curry recipe.

 The curry paste

 - 2 Banana shallots - peeled and roughly chopped